PrivSec-dev/privsec.dev/content/posts/hardware/Misinformation on x86 Hardware/index.md

 Microsoft even went further to make Secure Boot better for end users.
 Computers with their Secured-core certification provides users with the **Freedom** to disable the Microsoft Secure Boot Third Party Certificate Authority and still have the computers function normally.
 They **protect** the users from having to sign and trust random **proprietary Option ROMS**.
 It is great for both users who want to use Windows as their primary system and users who plan to set up a proper Secure Boot system with Linux.

 UEFI Secure Boot is not Restricted Boot.
-It is a building block of Static Root of Trust Measurememnt and step towards building a secure boot environment.
+It is a building block of Static Root of Trust Measurement and a step towards building a secure boot environment.